mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/managing/index.md

 However, the backup can also be started with the following command:

 Once this plan is executed, the backup will be uploaded to S3.

 The NiFi backup is performed using the NiFi toolkit.
 The NiFi backup will be performed using three sidecar tasks:

 1. `Backup` - Back up to local node (ROOT/MOUNT)

-   The Backup task is responsible for making a backup of the local application and backing it up to the local node, which may be on the ROOT or Mount Volumne.
+   The Backup task is responsible for making a backup of the local application and backing it up to the local node, which may be on the ROOT or Mount Volume.

    [<img src="../service/Backup.png" alt="backup" width="800"/>](../service/Backup.png)